 - writing my newsletters (I usually send out one a week with ConvertKit)

 - working with companies for sponsored posts/social media promotion

 - planning my quarterly strategies, and a strategy for the rest of the year (this is constantly changing and being updated)

 - blog post idea and writing blog posts (now that I cut back on writing posts to 1 blog post every 1-2 weeks, this has really helped me reduce my stress level.)
 I also use this time to find stock images that I can use for future blog posts.

 - setting up a system for my VA for my Pinterest management company

 In addition to batch work, I always spend time each day:

 - answering emails from clients, brands, and students from my Pinterest Presence course

 - checking in on Twitter, to see who’s retweeted my posts so I can send a thanks and interact with everyone

-- checking my blog for new comments – I always respond to everyone and love when people leave comments!
+- check my blog for new comments – I always respond to everyone and love when people leave comments!